How to Develop a Website Strategy

-Given so much of your ability to communicate and attract customers falls on your website’s shoulders, when considering the launch of a new website or a redesign of a current one, it’s critically important you get it right.
+Given that so much of your ability to communicate and attract your target audience falls on your website’s shoulders, it’s critically important you get it right.
 Ultimately, taking the time to research and develop a solid strategy from the onset can make the difference between the success and failure of a project.

 There are many methods for developing a website strategy.
 Ours is adapted from the Growth Driven Design methodology.
 Originally evangelized by Luke Summerfield in 2016, this process has rapidly become a standard among a growing number of top agencies.